-Similar to chronic health conditions, ASD is a lifelong neurodevelopmental condition and can involve 'autism identity'.
-Positive autistic identity was associated with higher self-esteem and better mental health (Cooper, Smith, Russell, 2017).
-An additional factor that is important to autistics mental health is “Autism burnout” (AB), a concept which has arisen from the autistic community in recent years (ref).
-The term “burnout” is often used in the literature addressing occupational burnout or more recently parental burnout.
-Its new use in relation to autism relates to prolonged or intense stress, overstimulation, and the effort required to navigate a world that is not well-suited to their sensory, social, emotional and cognitive needs (Higgins et al., 2021, Raymaker et al., 2021). (add sub-scales of AB?)
+Similar to chronic health conditions, ASD is a lifelong condition and can involve an 'autism identity'.
+Positive autistic identity is associated with higher self-esteem and better mental health (Cooper, Smith, & Russell, 2017).
+An additional factor that is important to autistic mental health is “Autism burnout” (AB), a concept that has arisen from the autistic community in recent years (ref).
+The term “burnout” is often used in the literature addressing occupational burnout or, more recently, parental burnout.
+Its new use in relation to autism relates to prolonged or intense stress, overstimulation, and the effort required to navigate a world that is not well-suited to the autistic person’s sensory, social, emotional, and cognitive needs (Higgins et al., 2021, Raymaker et al., 2021). (add sub-scales of AB?)

 In the general population, occupational burnout has been related to depression and suicidality (ref).
 Moreover, occupational burnout literature has indicated a high correlation and overlap of symptoms between work burnout and depression (ref).
 However, the partial overlap of depression symptoms and work burnout does not suggest that burnout and depression are synonymous (Bianchi et al.,2020, 2021; Tavella et al., 2021; Tavella et al., 2020; Verkuilen et al., 2021).
-As autistic burnout is a relatively new concept, the overlaps and distinctions between “autistic burnout” and depression are yet to be explored and so are its associations to depression and suicide ideation.
+As autistic burnout is a relatively new concept, the overlap and distinctions between autistic burnout and depression are yet to be explored, and so are the relationships between AB, depression, and suicide ideation.

-While ASD is not in itself a mental disorder, it has been associated with a range of mental health problems, including anxiety, depression, and suicidality, among others.
-Indeed, autistic adults are at disproportionate risk of developing depression, although estimates of the rates of depression highly vary.
+While ASD is not in itself a mental disorder, it is associated with a range of mental health problems, including anxiety, depression, and suicidality, among others.
+Indeed, autistic adults are at a disproportionate risk of developing depression, although estimates of the rates of depression highly vary.
 The pooled estimation of current and lifetime prevalence for adults with ASD are 23% and 37% for depressive disorder (Hollocks et al., 2018).
-Symptoms may include diminished interest or pleasure in activities, fatigue, energy loss, psychomotor slowing or agitation, as well as changes in sleep and appetite, depressed mood, feelings of worthlessness or guilt. and sometimes suicidal thoughts.
-Psychological theories stress psychological factors regarding attitude towards the self and self in relation to others that contribute to the development of depression and suicide ideation (Beck 2005, Blatt 2004, Joiner 2005, Shahar, 2015, Van Orden et al., 2010, Neff, 2003).
-In our study the concepts of positive autistic identity, self-criticism, one’s sense of burdensome and lack of belonging are all potential risk factors that have a destructive effect on the self and may foster the will to end one’s life (Joiner 2005, Shahar, 2015, Van Orden et al., 2010).
-Whereas, self-compassion, on the other hand, may be a protective factor that buffers the effects of burnout and temporal decrease in functioning from having negative and pervasive effects on the self.
+Symptoms may include diminished interest or pleasure in activities, fatigue, energy loss, psychomotor slowing or agitation, as well as changes in sleep and appetite, depressed mood, feelings of worthlessness or guilt, and sometimes suicidal thoughts.
+Psychological theories stress psychological factors regarding attitude towards the self and self in relation to others that contribute to the development of depression and suicidal ideation (Beck 2005; Blatt 2004; Joiner 2005; Neff, 2003; Shahar, 2015; Van Orden et al., 2010).
+Positive autistic identity, self-criticism, sense of burdensomeness, and lack of belonging are all potential risk factors that can have a destructive effect on the self and may foster the will to end one’s life (Joiner, 2005; Shahar, 2015; Van Orden et al., 2010).
+Self-compassion, on the other hand, may be a protective factor that buffers against the effects of burnout and temporal decrease in functioning from having negative and pervasive effects on the self.

 ASD and suicidality